 When your phone's storage is starting to fill up, you'll find that it's a lot easier to clear away non-essential files and cached data in Android Oreo.
 Previously, the Storage menu in Settings had a handful of basic categories that you could view to see where all of your available storage went.
 But now, there are specific categories for things like "Games" and "Movie & TV Apps."

 When you select one of these categories, you'll see all of the apps of that type that are using up your storage space.
 From there, it's pretty easy to clear away cache and junk files, which is miles better than Nougat's method of lumping all types of apps into a single "Apps" category in the Storage menu.

 Following in the footsteps of Android Nougat's split-screen mode, Android Oreo will now allow apps to be viewed in Picture-in-Picture mode.
 This is a special type of split-screen window that should be particularly useful for watching videos while performing other tasks, though apps will need to be updated to support the new API.
-So far, the feature works with VLC and YouTube, though you need YouTube Red for the latter.
+So far, the feature works with VLC, YouTube, YouTube TV, and many other media apps.

 The battery menu in Android Oreo has received a makeover, but it's more than just a visual refresh.
 Common battery-related options such as Adaptive brightness and Battery saver are now near the top of the menu for easy access, and the battery usage graph is a bit easier to read.
 But the most interesting change here is a set of statistics at the bottom of the main menu, which tell you specifically how much of your battery was used by mobile network scanning and the device's display.

 You know how Chrome will auto-fill saved information such as addresses and credit card numbers when it detects a compatible field?
 Well, a similar feature is coming to Android Oreo, which should save you the hassle of repeatedly entering the same information on a touchscreen keyboard.